Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

 \subsection{Computing compact equilibria in GSAS}

-In GSAS, while sublinear SI-regret guarantees convergence to an $\epsilon$-NE $\pi^*$, the empirical distribution induced by the learning process converges to the optimal marginal distribution $\mu_i^*$, which is not a practical representation of the NE.
-To deal with this, we design a procedure that can approximately compute compact vectors $w^*_i$ associated with $\pi^*$.
+While the sublinear SI-regret guarantee of~\cref{alg:si_mwu} ensures convergence to an $\epsilon$-NE $\pi^*$, the empirical distribution induced by the learning process converges in time-average to the optimal \emph{marginal distribution} $\mu_i^*$.
+However, these iterates alone do not constitute an explicit solution, and averaging these iterates naively yields an exponentially large strategy $\pi^*_i$ (cf. Section~\ref{sec:prelims}).
+In light of~\cref{thm:compact}, we seek a procedure that can compute \emph{compact} vectors $w^*_i$ associated with $\pi^*_i$.